 - vocabulary presented with amazing photos

 - grammar in animated contexts

-- fun and lively songs with lyrics
+- songs performed by fun presenters

 - video clips that give examples of real-world communication

-- stories read by the presenters using images from the Our World Readers
+- stories read by the hosts using images from the Our World Readers

 The Classroom Presentation Tool allows the introduction of many types of content, including video, audio and interactive activities, into the classroom using either an interactive whiteboard or a computer with a projector.
 Young learners love games, and the Classroom Presentation Tool includes games that present and practise Student's Book lessons in new and unique ways.
 These activities allow for teaching and re-teaching that will engage the whole class.
 Through the use of these games, students have opportunities to predict, to think critically, to work in teams, to sing along and to use English in a safe and motivating environment.